-The MTI and DTC Regional HS Welding Competition is an invite-only competition established in 2007 for motivated high school students who want to prove that they have what it takes to be a Journeyman Welder.
+The MTI and DTC Regional HS Welding Competition is an invite-only competition established in 2007 for motivated high school students who want to prove that they have what it takes to be a welder.
 All participants in the regional welding competition received a $500 MTI Scholarship and had the opportunity to win up to $10,000 in additional scholarships.
 Each participant completed a timed welding project that was judged before a panel of welding experts.

 A total of 90 participants competed in the Illinois region of the competition hosted at MTI’s East Peoria campus.
 In the senior division, first place was awarded to Evan Young of Livingston Area Career Center, who won a $10,000 MTI scholarship.
 Finishing in second place was Christopher Heuvelmann of Burlington Community High School in Iowa, who was awarded a $5,000 MTI scholarship.
 Savannah Davis of OKAW Area Vocational Center finished in third place, winning a $2,500 MTI scholarship.